kammitama5/kammitama5.github.io/_posts/2019-11-12-Tuesday-November-12th.md

 ## It felt just about right
 - The size was great for the event, because you felt like you really had a chance to speak with the people in ML at this event.
   It was definitely pretty flattering because of how much access we received.
 I would definitely attend another similar event!
+  The teams were diverse enough, also, that you could see how you might fit in one team versus another.
+Really well thought out.

 ## Here are some photos from the event